 Cowiche Canyon Conservancy, Yakima Valley

-The Cowiche Canyon Conservancy Trails in Yakima are home to grasslands, meadows, and more.
+The Cowiche Canyon Conservancy Trails in the Yakima Valley are home to grasslands, meadows, and more.
 For spectacular seasonal blooms, the conservancy’s executive director Celisa Hopkins recommends the aptly named Wildflower Trail.
-At under one mile but with an uphill grade, the route also connects to other trails in the Snow Mountain Ranch area.
-There’s also the South Uplands Loop, where lithosols grow with a number of other wildflowers like fragile onion, balsamroot, and lupine.
-Flowers bloom between late February to late May depending on moisture and heat levels.
+At under one mile but with an uphill grade, the route connects to other trails in the Snow Mountain Ranch area.
+There’s also the South Uplands Loop, dotted with fragile onion, balsamroot, and lupine.
+Flowers typically bloom between late March and mid-May here.

 High Drive Parkway Trail and Rocks of Sharon, Spokane

-For those looking for a longer or more challenging trail near Spokane, consider the High Drive Parkway Trail, a 10-mile hike abundant with arrowleaf balsamroot from April to May.
+For a longer, more moderate wildflower hike, consider the High Drive Parkway Trail just outside Spokane.
+This 10-mile hike boasts abundant arrowleaf balsamroot from April to May.
 This is a great option if you don’t have a hiking pass since parking is free.
-Another great option is Rocks of Sharon, which is popular among climbers.
-You’ll see Big Rock and other granitic monoliths along the way.
+Nearby, the Rocks of Sharon trail in the Dishman Hills Conservation Area is around 3 miles round-trip.
+Popular among hikers and climbers, you’ll see Big Rock and other granitic monoliths along the way.

 Hurricane Hill via Hurricane Ridge, Olympic National Park

-Looking for a short wildflower hike option in Olympic National Park?
-In contrast to more popular trails in the area like Upper Big Creek Loop Trail, the Olympic Peninsula Visitor Bureau recommends Hurricane Hill via Hurricane Ridge, a three-mile trail with 700 feet of elevation gain offering panoramic views.
-In addition to wildflowers like lupine or avalanche lilies, you may encounter deer and marmot on the trail.
+Looking for a short wildflower hike in Olympic National Park?
+In contrast to well-traveled trails like Upper Big Creek Loop Trail, the Olympic Peninsula Visitor Bureau recommends Hurricane Hill via Hurricane Ridge, a 3-mile trail with 700 feet of elevation gain and panoramic views.
+In addition to lupine and avalanche lilies, you may spot deer and marmots on the trail.
 A National Park pass is required.

 Also See: Less-Visited Hikes in Olympic National Park